Purposive sampling

 Purposive sampling is a non-probability sampling method and it occurs when “elements selected for the sample are chosen by the judgment of the researcher.
 Researchers often believe that they can obtain a representative sample by using a sound judgment, which will result in saving time and money”.[1]

-TV reporters stopping certain individuals on the street in order to ask their opinions about certain political changes constitutes the most popular example of this sampling method.
+TV reporters stopping certain individuals on the street in order to ask their opinions about certain political changes is a good example for this sampling method.
 However, it is important to specify that the TV reporter has to apply certain judgment when deciding who to stop on the street to ask questions; otherwise it would be the case of random sampling technique.

 In purposive sampling personal judgment needs to be used to choose cases that help answer research questions or achieve research objectives.
 The quality of purposive sampling depends heavily on the researcher’s ability to make appropriate and justified selection decisions.